SergeySatskiy/codimension/doc/colorschemes/colorschemes.md

 skin.json
 ---------
-Here is a description of the settings stored in skin.json
+Here is a description of some settings (may be incomplete) stored in skin.json

 | Name                          | Value |
 |:------------------------------|:------|